Sir Richard Burton biography

 Burton: Exploring Without Boundaries

-Support our work to conserve the mausoleum of Sir Richard Burton, the famous Victorian explorer, linguist and author.
+Support our work to conserve the Grade II* mausoleum of Sir Richard and Lady Isabel Burton.

 Habitats & Heritage are raising funds for the conservation of Sir Richard and Lady Isabel Burton’s mausoleum at St Mary Magdalen’s Roman Catholic Church, Mortlake – a fascinating structure designed to resemble the tent that the Burtons had made for their travels across the desert in Syria.